darkboss1/darkboss1-sms-boombing/README.md

 ## 3. python darkboss1-sms-boombing.py

+## Enter the Bangladeshi phone number (without country code +88, just 01xxxxxxxxx).

+## ✅ The script will then begin sending OTP requests to that number using publicly accessible OTP APIs from multiple Bangladeshi platforms (e.g., Rokomari, RedX, Bikroy, etc.).

 ## ✅ How to Stop It
 ## You can press Ctrl+C anytime during execution to stop the script manually.